(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 Just don’t be a TOTAL M***N, don’t abandon your pet because of the current situation.
 Note that the rumor that many people have abandoned their furry ball in Italy or France doesn’t exactly seem to be true.
 The truth is that, as people are quarantined, they don’t go to shelters to get a new pet.
 So shelters still have incoming pets, but they can’t give them to new owners.
 And this is a problem.
 Stray animals may also suffer from people being quarantined and not able to feed them.

-While your pet cannot get ill, just beware that the hair and paws of pets can carry the virus.
+Even if your pet has a very low chance of getting ill, just beware that the hair and paws of pets can carry the virus.
 If you really scare or are at risk, you can gently clean your pet’s paws after having a walk outside.
 NOT WITH BLEACH, as some people have done.
 Would you clean your hands with bleach?
 Of course not.
 Your pet’s paws deserve to be treated as gently as your own hands.
 And clean YOUR hands, you dirty human!
 Also try to avoid letting strangers pet your dog on the street.

 Should I stock toilet paper?